ezcdlabs/ezcd/README.md

 EZCD tracks the health of your pipeline, and alerts you to failures as soon as they occur.
 It keeps a notice in place so you can act quickly to unblock your team.

-## 2. Improve your pipeline over time
+## 2. Improve your pipeline over time with DORA metrics

-By combining immediate actionability with long-term insights, EZCD helps you not only fix problems faster but also continuously improve your processes.
+EZCD helps you continuously improve your processes by tracking the following metrics:

-EZCD tracks the lead times of your commits.
+- **Lead time**: EZCD tracks the lead times of your commits.
 You can see how long it took before each commit was deployed to production.

-EZCD tracks your deployments and shows you how frequently you are delivering changes to your users.
+- **Deployment frequency**: EZCD tracks your deployments and shows you how frequently you are delivering changes to your users.

 By comparing this over time you can see how changes to your workflow impact the speed and efficiency of your pipeline.